GoogleContainerTools/gcp-auth-webhook/README.md

 * A mutating webhook that will patch any newly created service accounts in your Kubernetes cluster with an image pull secret.
 * A thread that monitors namespaces to make sure all namespaces include a image pull secret to be able to pull from GCR and AR.

+Setting the environment variable `MOCK_GOOGLE_TOKEN` to `true` will prevent using the google application credentials to fetch the token used for the image pull secret.
+Instead the token will be mocked.

 ## Deployment
 Use the image `gcr.io/k8s-minikube/gcp-auth-webhook` as the image for a Deployment in your Kubernetes manifest and add that to a MutatingWebhookConfiguration.
 See [minikube](https://github.com/kubernetes/minikube/blob/master/deploy/addons/gcp-auth/gcp-auth-webhook.yaml.tmpl) for details.